 How do you fix a broken body?

-- X-ray motion study to identify which spinal bones are not moving properly
+- X-ray study to identify which spinal bones are not moving properly

 - Restore the normal motion to the spinal joints

-- Strengthen the muscle around the now properly moving joint (Walking, Fitforce Gym, Crossfit)
+- Strengthen the muscles around the now properly moving joint (Walking, Fitforce Gym, Crossfit)

 - Stop the inflammation associated with poor lifestyle habits